 For the klapa and the tarankanje styles there seems to be a regular pattern of peaks appearing clearly around 2.5 and 3.5 kHz, probably reflecting the third and fourth formants (F3 and F4).
-This is the spectral region where one could look for the singer's formant, a strong resonance phenomenon at about 2.8 kHz typical of operatic singing voices (Bartholomew, 1934; Sundberg, 1973, 1974), but none of the three spectra show such a strong peak in this area.
-This finding can be compared to the findings by Burns (1986) for American country-and-western folk singing, by Ross (1992) for Estonian folk singing, and by Cleveland et al. (2001) for country singing, none of whom found any evidence for a singer's formant in folk singing styles.

-Although there is no singer's formant in any of the three styles, the ojkanje style is characterized by a prominent broad plateau between 2.2 and 3.8 kHz whose local peak is suggestive of a speaker's formant (or actor's formant), a resonance phenomenon that is usually associated with the speech of professional speakers such as radio announcers (Kuwabara & Ohgushi, 1984) and theatre actors (Leino, 1994; Thunberg, 2003).
-Reportedly, this speaker's formant is weaker than the singer's formant, and associated with a higher spectral region than the singer's formant, namely between 3.0 and 3.8 kHz (for males).
-The speaker's formant is thought to have an articulatory correlate (Nolan, 1983, p.
-151), perhaps a clustering of F4 and F5 (Leino, 1994), or just F4 alone, supported by a long closure phase (Cleveland et al., 2001).
+This is the spectral region where one could look for the singer's formant, a strong resonance phenomenon at about 2.8 kHz, typical of operatic singing voices (Bartholomew, 1934; Sundberg, 1973, 1974), but none of the three spectra show such a strong peak in this area.
+However, the ojkanje style is characterized by a prominent broad plateau between 2.2 and 3.8 kHz whose local peak is suggestive of a speaker's formant (or actor's formant), a resonance phenomenon that is usually associated with the speech of professional speakers such as radio announcers (Kuwabara and Ohgushi, 1984) and theater actors (Leino, 1994; Nawka et al., 1997; Thunberg, 2003).
+These authors agree that a speaker's formant is weaker than a singer's formant and associated with a higher spectral region than the singer's formant, namely between 3.0 and 3.8 kHz (for males).
 In the present study, the amplitude of the peak in ojkanje is about 17 dB lower than the strongest peak of the spectrum.
 The naming of this peak as a speaker's formant may be problematic, though, since it is found in singing rather than in speaking.
-The Discussion section proposes an alternative term.
+Section IV proposes an alternative term.